 Flexibility: Heliodyne offers a wide range of system configurations to accommodate various roof sizes and orientations and ensure optimal energy capture regardless of the installation site. |

-Apricus is a respected brand in the solar thermal industry, offering a wide range of solar water heater solutions for residential, commercial, and industrial applications.
-Similar to Duda, Apricus solar water heaters use evacuated tube collectors, which are highly efficient in capturing and retaining heat, even in colder climates.
-Their systems are built with quality materials, offering longevity and resilience against various weather conditions.
-Apricus combines cutting-edge technology with eco-friendly solutions, making their solar water heaters both effective and sustainable.
-Here are the pros and cons of Apricus water heaters.
+Apricus is a trusted brand in the solar thermal industry, offering solar water heater options for homes, businesses, and even industrial use.
+Like Duda, Apricus uses evacuated tube collectors, which are very efficient at capturing and holding heat, even in cold climates.
+Their systems are made from high-quality materials, built to last, and can handle different weather conditions.
+Apricus combines advanced technology with eco-friendly solutions, making their solar water heaters both effective and sustainable.
+Here are the pros and cons of Apricus water heaters:

 Pros | Cons |